History of the halfpenny: Early halfpennies

 A few King Henry I silver halfpennies have been discovered recently.
 The issue is possibly a pattern or trial, but it is obvious that several specimens entered circulation.
 The obverse features an uncrowned front-facing bust of the king, with the inscription HENRIC REX – King Henry – while the reverse features a cross with the identification of the moneyer GODWIN A ON WI – Godwin of Winchester.
 The fact that round halfpennies were issued by Henry I was mentioned by both John of Worcester and Geoffrey of Monmouth.

-Two issues, both struck at the London mint, have been discovered recently.
+Two issues, both struck at the London mint, have been discovered.
 Both are in the short-cross style of King Henry III, produced between 1216 and 1247, and are similar in design to the pennies, but only half the size.
 The obverse shows a crowned bust of the king holding a sceptre, with the inscription HENRICUS REX, while the reverse shows a small cross with four pellets in each quarter with the moneyer's inscription TERRI (or ELIS) ON LUND – Terry (or Elis) of London.